-The other thing that people often don't realize about form T2125 is that it is used to report any and all business income.
-It is not unusual for people to have both employment and self-employment (business) income.
-You may have made money freelancing on the side, money from a hobby, or money from selling a few things online.
-Even if you haven't registered a business, you still have to fill out Form T2125 when you're completing your T1 Canadian income tax return if you have any business income at all—and that includes income from other countries.
+Even if you haven't registered a business, you still have to fill out Form T2125 when you're completing your T1 Canadian income tax return if you have any business income at all—and that includes income earned from sales outside Canada.

-Note that the barter service is also valued the same way from an expense perspective—the massage therapist can claim $1000 worth of expenses in the form of repairs to his business premises, and you would be able to claim $1000 in medical expenses.
+Note that the barter service is also valued the same way from an expense perspective—the massage therapist can claim $1,000 worth of expenses in the form of repairs to their business premises, and you would be able to claim $1,000 in medical expenses.

-The Statement of Business or Professional Activities (the T2125 form) is designed to lead you through the process of calculating your "true" business income; that is, what's left when you've taken away your business expenses from the original amount you made.
-Note that if you are engaged in several different business activities or have more than one business, you will need to fill out a separate form T2125 for each.
+The T2125 form is designed to lead you through the process of calculating your "true" business income—that is, what's left when you've taken away your business expenses from the original amount you made.
+Note that if you are engaged in several different business activities, have more than one business, or have both business and professional income, you will need to fill out a separate form T2125 for each.

 Throughout the form, if something doesn't apply to you, just leave it blank.